 April

-- Overview: Even milder than March, April is one of the best times to go to Japan.
+• Overview: Even milder than March, April is one of the best times to go to Japan.
 By now, sakura season is in full force.
 Cherry blossoms bust out incredible scenes all over the country.
-Average daytime highs jump up to 11ºC in Sapporo and 24ºC in Naha while average lows sit at 3ºC and 19ºC.
+Average daytime highs jump up to 11ºC in Sapporo and 24ºC in Naha, while average lows sit at 3ºC and 19ºC.

-- Where to go: Other than Hokkaido, nearly everywhere in Japan is full bloom by April.
-In fact, April is perhaps the best time to visit Tokyo and other big Japanese cities for its combination of mild temperatures, sunny day, drier conditions, and the peak of cherry blossom season.
+• Where to go: Other than Hokkaido, nearly everywhere in Japan is in full bloom by April.
+In fact, April is perhaps the best time to visit Tokyo and other big Japanese cities for its combination of mild temperatures, sunny days, drier conditions, and the peak of cherry blossom season.
 Keep the crowds in mind as late April brings Golden Week, the biggest domestic travel period of the year.
 You should book well in advance if you’re planning to travel during the Golden Week holidays.

 May